PhoenixAlpha23/Pytesseract-Webapp/README.md

 ## Overview

 A powerful Streamlit application that uses Optical Character Recognition (OCR) to extract text from images and PDF files.
-The app employs advanced image processing techniques to enhance OCR accuracy and provide a user-friendly text extraction experience.
+The app employs custom image preprocessing techniques to enhance OCR accuracy and provide a user-friendly text extraction experience for multiple files.

 ## Key Features